Dalas121/Heir_2_The_Throne/README.md

 	- companion joins you if he lives to the end of the scenario.

 S16: Gryphon Mountain
 - 1-skull difficulty.
-Rewards: Gryphon Rider, Young Ogre
+Rewards: Gryphon Rider, Dwarvish Scout
-- we either need to justify gryphon riders being dwarvish (maybe theres dwarves here, and you can also gain scouts as a recruit?), or make them human-ridden
 - no rider-less gryphons please; I don't think the lore for that makes sense
-- your enemies recruit ogres, like they do in the orignal HttT.
-You can capture ogres by surrounding them, like in EI.
-If you do so, you gain ogres as recruit options. (or something like that)
+- not sure how to justify Dwarvish Scouts being here, but we'll need to somehow.

 S17a: Valley of Death, part 1 (unassigned)
 - 2-skull difficulty.
 Rewards: Heavy Infantryman